Light Division

-The Light Division was a light infantry division of the British Army.
+The Light Division is a light infantry division of the British Army.
+It was reformed in 2022, as part of Future Soldier reforms.

 Its origins lay in "Light Companies" formed during the late 18th century, to move at speed over inhospitable terrain and protect a main force with skirmishing tactics.
-These units took advantage of then-new technology in the form of rifles, which allowed it to emphasise marksmanship, and were aimed primarily at disrupting and harassing enemy forces, in skirmishes before the main forces clashed.
+These units took advantage of then-new technology in the form of rifles, which allowed them to emphasise marksmanship, and were tasked primarily with disrupting and harassing enemy forces in skirmishes before the main forces clashed.

-Formed in 1803, during the Napoleonic Wars, the Light Division was raised thrice thereafter: during the Crimean War, the First World War and from 1968 to 2007.
-Some light infantry units remained outside the Light Division.
+Formed in 1803, during the Napoleonic Wars, the Light Division was raised thereafter: during the Crimean War, the First World War, from 1968 to 2007, and from 2022 to the present day.
+Some light infantry units remained and remain outside of the Light Division.

 Origins of the Light Division

 The British Army's first three "Rifle Battalion" was raised by the 60th (Royal Americans) in 1797–99.
 The command of this first rifle battalion was given to Francis de Rottenburg, who had extensive experience with light infantry.
 While the 60th did not officially become part of the Light Division, it and Rottenburg were influential in terms of British Army doctrine regarding rifle-armed light infantry.

 In 1800, an "Experimental Corps of Riflemen", was raised by Colonel Coote Manningham and Lieutenant-Colonel the Hon.
 William Stewart – drawn from officers and other ranks from drafts of a variety of British regiments.
 The corps differed in several regards from the Line infantry of the British Army.
 Most significantly, it was armed with the formidable Baker rifle, which was more accurate and of longer range than the musket, although it took longer to load.
 As the rifle was shorter than the musket, it was issued with a 21-inch sword bayonet.
 Riflemen wore dark green jackets rather than the bright red coats of the British line infantry regiments of that time; pantaloons, rather than breeches; black leather facings and belts rather than white and; a green plume on their "stovepipe shakoes".
 They were trained to work alone or in pairs, in open order and to think for themselves.